 - Toilets – nearest toilets found in Mutiny Bay or Forbidden Valley

 Whilst the majority of guests visit for the resort’s rides and attractions, not many realise that the park also features this arboreal wonderland.
 It’s one of the few attractions that you won’t have to queue for and won’t flip you upside down at high speeds!
+Continuing throughout the valley for miles, it’s easy to lose yourself whilst exploring.

 If you don’t want to walk through the gardens you can also travel across them by Skyride and enjoy the amazing aerial views of the Valley.

-They have remained largely untouched during the development of the theme park and will most likely be preserved for years to come.
+The gardens were first opened to the public in 1860; thirty years later garden fetes attended by as many as 30,000 people were common.
+Aside from ongoing maintenance, the gardens have remained largely untouched during the development of the theme park and will most likely be preserved for years to come.